opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 :--- | :----
 `severityLevel` | Filter alerts by severity level.
 Optional.
 `alertState`    | Used to filter by alert state.
 Possible values are `ACTIVE`, `ACKNOWLEDGED`, `COMPLETED`, `ERROR`, or `DELETED`.
 Optional.
-`sortString`    | This field specifies which string Security Analytics uses to sort the alerts.
+`sortString`    | The string Security Analytics uses to sort the alerts.
 Optional.
 `sortOrder`     | The order used to sort the list of alerts.
 Possible values are `asc` or `desc`.
 Optional.
-`missing`       | A list of fields for which there are no found alias mappings.
+`missing`       | A list of fields for which no alias mappings are found.
 Optional.
 `size`          | An optional limit for the maximum number of results returned in the response.
 Optional.
 `startIndex`    | The pagination indicator.
 Optional.
 `searchString`  | The alert attribute you want returned in the search.
 Optional.